sigsum/ansible/docs/docsite/rst/example_sigsum.rst

 This is not done by this role collection and the user of this role needs to setup a reverse proxy.

+The secondary configuration needs to have the internal endpoint reachable for the primary log to communicate with it.

 .. code-block:: yaml

+    # Example secondary configuration

     ---
     sigsum_logname: "sigsum-log"